 Dow knows that by listening and collaborating, it can discover the solutions for what is needed next.
-Whether partnering with Dow, working at Dow or living in a community where Dow operates, it is endlessly working to make the world and its communities a better place to live and work.
+Through partnerships and engaging with employees and communities in which Dow operates, it is endlessly working to make the world a better place to live and work.

 - Communities are engaged regularly through individual and group meetings, committees and other forms of communication.
 Wider communication with communities is through social media.
-Dow is committed to building resilient communities to address unmet needs while keeping its employees and communities safe.
+Dow is committed to building resilient communities and enhancing capacity building to address unmet needs while keeping its employees and communities safe.
 Across the Dow world, most Dow sites implement local community engagement programs. - Dow employees work closely with anchor organizations and nonprofit partners to understand critical needs within the community.
-This information is used to guide Dow's philanthropic giving and employee engagement opportunities. - Dow has conducted community opinion and Needs Assessments surveys and uses the results to inform community investment at strategic Dow locations (defined as cities near large Dow manufacturing facilities). - Community Advisory Panels (CAPs) are active at key Dow sites to obtain community perceptions about Dow, share Dow product and technology information and understand how Dow can improve collaboration with community partners to address community needs.
+This information is used to guide Dow's philanthropic giving and employee engagement opportunities. - Dow has conducted community opinion and needs assessments surveys and uses the results to inform community investment at strategic Dow locations (defined as cities near large Dow manufacturing facilities). - Community advisory panels (CAPs) are active at key Dow sites to obtain community perceptions about Dow, share Dow product and technology information and understand how Dow can improve collaboration with community partners to address community needs. - Dow is renewing its efforts to provide communities with a channel to ask questions, provide feedback, and interact with Dow leaders in their communities.
+The following is an example of this work, which has been implemented in Dow's Texas Operations: https://corporate.dow.com/en-us/locations/freeport.html.
+More sites are expected to implement this approach in the future.